tf4482/acst-dl/README.md

 - Filenames are prefixed with a high-resolution timestamp in the format `YYYY-MM-DD-HHMMSSSSSS` (microseconds).
 - MP3 downloads per page are initiated in reverse order of appearance (last-found first).
-- **Each MP3 file is automatically tagged with Album = folder name and Track number** based on the order in the generated .txt file.
+- **Each MP3 file is automatically tagged with Album = folder name, Track number, and Release date** based on the order in the generated .txt file.
-- **Track numbers are applied to both new downloads and existing files** when the script runs.
+- **Track numbers and Release dates are applied to both new downloads and existing files** when the script runs.
+- **Tags are always overwritten** to ensure consistency across all files.

 Note: If another file like `episode-001_43e4489f.mp3` (or with a timestamp prefix) is already present in `Podcast Name 1/`, any new URL that hashes to `43e4489f` will be skipped as a duplicate, regardless of the differing base name or timestamp.